Irwin1985/Irwin1985/README.md

 Thanks for you support!

-I'm a ***Compiler and Interpreter*** lover ❤ so I decided study this huge topic inspired by my goal of creating my first programming language called `Sumerian` or `Sumerio` in Spanish *(yep, I'm latin).* So far I can tell you no much about `SumerioLang` but it's a *Dynamic typed language* which syntax will be inspired on **Ruby, Python, Visual Foxpro, C and Lisp.**
+I'm a ***Compiler and Interpreter*** lover ❤ so I decided study this huge topic inspired by my goal of creating my first programming language called `Sumerian` or `Sumerio` in Spanish *(yep, I'm a latino ).* So far I can tell you no much about `SumerioLang` but it's a *Dynamic typed language* which syntax will be inspired on **Ruby, Python, Visual Foxpro, C and Lisp.**

 Take a look to its syntax below and let me know if you have some suggestions...